yonismbs/Incidents_Text_Classification/README.md

 # Text Classification with Neural Networks

-This repository contains the code and notebooks for the **Text Classification with Neural Networks** project, completed as part of the IFT-7022 course on Natural Language Processing (Autumn 2023).
+This repository contains the code and notebooks for the **Text Classification with Neural Networks** project, completed as part of the IFT-7022 course on Natural Language Processing.
 The project explores various neural network architectures for text classification, as well as traditional machine learning algorithms such as Naive Bayes and Logistic Regression.

 ## Project Objectives
 - Utilize pretrained word embeddings (e.g., Spacy embeddings).